IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Carolus Filroy: Duke Filroy's young nephew.
 Ringleader of the bunch.
 Self absorbed, superior, superficial.
 Riding on the power of his uncle.
 	- voice: crunch moon jones.
 Lots of "like".
 Kind of rhotic, west coast voice
 	- appearance: flop of light blond hair, unbuttoned doublet, very nice pantaloons
+	- stats: noble
 	- only cares for others as far as they can entertain or do something for him
 	- Lord Filroy has increased his investments in some young upstart inventor, expect he will be very grateful to our generosity
 - Damien: nasal, nasty, jealous of others' closeness to Carolus.
 Family is high up in Isidor enterprises
+	- smoking heavily
 - Suletta: shamelessly flirting with either Carolus or Damien. (is this...sexist....) bubbly personality.
-- Torek: old woman, dwarf.
+- Torek: old woman, dwarf necromancer.
 Woman of few words.
 Gruff.
 	- thick glasses, lots of shawls and beads.
 Holding a case containing stuff for Elysian Fog
 	- Was a practicing necromancer, started working with the historical society, got possessed + became a cultist.
 	- Doesn't really want to talk abt the graverobbers / the historical society for fear of revealing things
 	- Not directly involved in extracting grave goods, just does the postprocessing
 	- Most young lords have been purchasing from Ornsgrym.
 Ornsgrym will be public at the send off of a Kevara diplomat tmr, most likely will also be selling.
+	- Can speak on the nature of elysian fog - origins, how it's made
 - Play concludes, a Felichian priest speaks
 	- Curtain falls, leader of the company comes on stage.
 Thanks to the Felichian church for sponsoring this season's performances
 	- Felichian priestess - the tale of Kevar and Arda and their conquest of the darkness is as pertinent today as it was five hundred years ago.
 Just as their paths were guided by Felichias those many millennia ago, so too can we trust the gods to guide our fates today. ==do some dramatic irony, the attacks happen
-- assassination attempt
+- Assassination attempt
+	- if PCs don't notice (Pcpt DC18), Damien gets a surprise round, then roll initiative
+	- Damien pulls out a knife to slit Carolus's throat - trying to cut out his vocal cords
+	- what's Damien say
+- If they subdue Damien
+	-
 - things they can find out
 	- the assassin - has just smoked.
 Only talks about the composition or is catatonic.
 Removing possession leaves them with no memory of events
 	- specific things they can find out from each npc
-- there's an opposing spy against V? or what's v doing while all they is going down, are they conspiring on sth
+- ==there's an opposing spy against V? or what's v doing while all they is going down, are they conspiring on sth

 ### Elysian Fog
 - Small ceramic jars, each labelled + filled w ash.
 Torek takes a very small pinch and packs into the end of a long pipe.
-Snaps her gnarled fingers above the bowl of the pipe, a small spark falls into it.
+Mutters some words over it, snaps her gnarled fingers above the bowl of the pipe, a small spark falls into it.
 - Nacreous, shimmering, thick smoke, taken by a long pipe (like opium pipe)
 - Taking a drag fills you with a heady, floaty feeling, and you start to see faces and scenery in the smoke surrounding you.
 The release of being anyone but yourself.
 It smokes clean, there's no low after effects wear off.
 	- similar to possession, but not technically true possession because the original soul is not there
 - Souls leave an imprint on bodily remains, process via ritual into flammable substance
+	- necromantic ritual to select + amplify bits of memory Mechanics ==refine these
+- Seacaptain (50gp)
+	- the great leviathan captain Azolar Avila buried with his first mate and all his deckhands in the ribcage of his leviathan
+	- 1d4 to DEX checks+saves for 1hr
+- Warrior (30gp)
+	- during empire invasion
+	- 1d4 to strength checks for 1hr
+- Courtesan (25gp)
+	- 1d4 to insight checks for 1hr
+- Mage (40gp)
+	- kerrigan the mage? but she was evicerated? an apprentice of
+	- 1d4 to INT checks+saves for 1hr
 - Possession: DC10 WIS save against possession, increases by 2 for every usage of the smoke
+-

-1hr 1d4 bonus to some sort of check price scales based on how desirable / rare the figure was adventurers, nobles, kerrigan the mage, performers?, the great leviathan captain Azolar Avila buried with his first mate and all his deckhands in the ribcage of his leviathan, criminals?, a retainer in the old Duke Vasilev court?, warrior (during empire invasion), a religious figure?
+adventurers, nobles, performers?, , criminals?, a retainer in the old Duke Vasilev court?, a religious figure?

 ### The Sirenian Players
 - make up some npcs?